 The 2012 American Volleyball Coaches Association Division II National Assistant Coach of the Year, Christyn May has worked under Bulldog head coach Jim Boos in each of his 18 years at the UMD helm, spending the past 16 seasons as a full-time assistant after serving in a volunteer coaching role in 2002 and 2003.

-May came to the Bulldogs following a four-year stint at her alma mater, the University of Nebraska-Omaha.
-She began on the Mavericks’ sidelines as a student assistant before continuing as a graduate assistant, and ultimately serving as a volunteer assistant coach.
-May has also served as the head coach for the Duluth Area Junior Olympic volleyball team since 2004.
+May came to the Bulldogs following a four-year stint at her alma mater, the University of Nebraska-Omaha where she played for the Mavericks and won a Division II Volleyball National Championship in 1996.
+After her playing career ended, she began her coaching career on the Mavericks’ sidelines as a student assistant before continuing as a graduate assistant, and ultimately serving as a volunteer assistant coach.
+May has also served as the head coach for the MN North club volleyball team from 2004-2019.

 One of the most decorated athletes in UMD history and feared players at the National Collegiate Athletic Association Division II level, Kate Sterns (Lange) returns to the Bulldog ranks, this time as an coaching intern/assistant coach, learning under the tutelage of Jim Boos for a fifth year.

 Before landing back on the Bulldog bench, Sterns made a brief appearance in the professional volleyball circuit playing overseas for one season with the Terville Florange Olympic Club, which is a member of France's top pro league.